mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 ```

 The following function, ``GetPhylogeneticDiversityNormalize()``, is used for trees that contain pressure for diversity or just mutations.
-It can also be used for multiple generations (10 through 100 gens).
+It can also be used for multiple generations (10 through 100 generations).
 When called, it takes an argument for the number of generations and filename.
 This corresponds to a line in the specified csv, each containing percentiles for different numbers of generations.
 This function only allows users to use multiples of 10 for the generation numbers though.
 For example, 10, 20, 30, ...
 100 generations.

 If this function is used with no arguments, it will only return the phylogenetic diversity value where it is called.
 If you want to find the percentile value associated with your phylogenetic diversity, you need to add two arguments -- the number of generations in your tree and the filename that you want to compare with.
 If you want to receive a percentile value from the file without pressure for diversity, the filename argument should be replaced with ``"TensChooseOrgGenotype.csv"``.
 If you want to compare with pressure for diversity values, you can use ``TensChooseOrgDiversityGenotype.csv``.
 You can use either file, regardless of tree type.